Breathless (1960 film): Reception

 Richard Brody enthused, "Breathless opened...not in an art house but at a chain of four commercial theaters, selling 259,046 tickets in four weeks.
 The eventual profit was substantial...The film's success with the public corresponded to its generally ardent and astonished critical reception."

 The New York Times critic A. O. Scott wrote in 2010, 50 years after the release of Breathless, that it is both "a pop artifact and a daring work of art" and even at 50, "still cool, still new, still – after all this time! – a bulletin from the future of movies."
 Roger Ebert included it on his "Great Movies" list in 2003, writing that "No debut film since Citizen Kane in 1942 has been as influential," dismissing its jump cuts as the biggest breakthrough, and instead calling revolutionary its "headlong pacing, its cool detachment, its dismissal of authority, and the way its narcissistic young heroes are obsessed with themselves and oblivious to the larger society."

 The film has a 95% score on Rotten Tomatoes, based on 82 reviews.
 Its critical consensus states, "Breathless rewrote the rules of cinema -- and more than 50 years after its arrival, Jean-Luc Godard's paradigm-shifting classic remains every bit as vital".
-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

-Some modern critics have noted themes of sexism and chauvinism embodied in the protagonist.
+Some modern critics have noted themes of sexism embodied in the protagonist.